 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance and belonging among people who see beyond the superficial.

 - Spiritual growth – feeling a connection with the sacred within, among, and beyond us.

 Religious education programs include more than classes.
 On a Sunday you might find the preschoolers singing songs about kindness, the 2nd graders engaging with a story about loss and bereavement, the 5th graders talking with a Muslim couple about Islam, the 7th graders learning about responsibility in a lesson from our progressive sexuality education program, and the high-school youth raising money for the local homeless shelter.
 Many programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.

-Our minister and RE director lead many of our congregations’ lifespan programs.
+Our minister and RE staff lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 Children and youth’s religious education programs are typically offered on Sunday mornings.
 High school youth group and adult programs are usually offered on afternoons or evenings.